 Erina Duganne is an Associate Professor of Art History.
 She teaches courses in American art, photography, and visual culture.
 Duganne is the author of The Self in Black and White: Race and Subjectivity in Postwar American Photography (University Press of New England, 2010), an examination of the historically specific ways in which the self has been experienced, conceptualized, and reflected in relation to photographic representations of blackness in postwar America.
 She also served as a co-curator, a co-editor, and an essayist for the exhibition and accompanying publication, Beautiful Suffering: Photography and the Traffic in Pain (University of Chicago Press, 2007).
 She worked on this project as a Mellon Post-Doctoral Fellow in the History of Photography at Williams College.
-Her current book project, tentatively entitled Central America as “Living” History: Photojournalism and U.S. Public Memory at the End of the Cold War, explores the circulation of photojournalistic images documenting events from the Central American civil wars beginning in the late 1970s and the ways in which these photographs were used to articulate, challenge as well as redescribe U.S. public memory during the last years of the Cold War.
+Her current book project, tentatively entitled Central America as “Living” History: Photography and Social Change at the End of the Cold War takes up the difficult question of what contribution photography has made to social change through an examination of images documenting events from the Central American civil wars—El Salvador and Nicaragua, more specifically—that circulated in the United States in the 1980s.
+Rather than measure the influence of these photographs in terms of narrowly conceived causal relationships concerning issues of policy, she argues that to understand what these images did and did not achieve, they need to be situated in terms of their broader social, political, and cultural effects that varied according to the ever shifting relations of their ongoing reproduction and reception.
+These include their circulation and recirculation across a diverse group of platforms—the news media, the art world, the U.S. government, protest and humanitarian organizations, among others—both in the 1980s and thereafter.
 Duganne received a Marlene Nathan Meyerson Photography Fellowship from the Harry Ransom Center in support of this project.
-Duganne has published essays, interviews, and reviews in Photography & Culture, English Language Notes, exposure, Mirror of Race, AHAA.reviews, caa.reviews, and African American Review.
-Her writings are also forthcoming in Visual Resources and Grove Art Online.
-In 2009-2010, she was awarded a Fulbright Junior Lectureship at the University of Potsdam where she taught courses on American art, photography, and popular culture.
-For Erina Duganne's complete bio please click here.
+Duganne has published essays, interviews, and reviews in Photography & Culture, English Language Notes, exposure, Mirror of Race, AHAA.reviews, caa.reviews, African American Review, Visual Resources, and Grove Art Online.
+In 2009–2010, she was awarded a Fulbright Junior Lectureship at the University of Potsdam where she taught courses on American art, photography, and popular culture.
+For Erina Duganne's complete cv, click here.

 Following her life long passion for studying and producing art, Shannon Faseler earned a Bachelors of Fine Arts from the University of Texas at Austin.
 A Masters of Fine Arts from the School of The Art Institute of Chicago followed shortly after.
 It was during graduate school, as a teaching assistant, that a love of teaching developed.
 After graduation, and a move to the more temperate climate of the west coast, Faseler accepted teaching positions in both studio and art history departments at several Orange County colleges.
 In addition to teaching, Faseler was appointed Gallery Director at Irvine Valley College.
 Recently, she has returned home to Texas and is currently establishing her studio practice while teaching at Texas State University.
 She continues to exhibit her personal work both locally and nationally.
 You can read Faseler's full CV here.